Vandalbunniee/Vandalbunniee/README.md

 - 👋 Hi, I’m @Vandalbunniee
-- 👀 I’m interested in ...
-Fallout, Minecraft and Dead By Daylight
+- 👀 I’m interested in horror movies, collecting squishmallows and playing video games
-- 🌱 I’m currently learning ...
-Game Development on Code Academy
+- 🌱 I’m currently learning C# and diving into Audio in Unity
-- 💞️ I’m looking to collaborate on ...
-Nothing at the moment
+- 💞️ I’m into astrology, anything pink and italian food
 - 📫 How to reach me ... @nataliaaxrose on all socials

 <!---